anaTuli133/cdr-log-monitor/readme.md

 # CDR Log Monitor — Teletalk

 Real-time monitoring dashboard for CDR (Call Detail Record) file registration, merging, and loading pipelines across Teletalk's CBS and MSC servers.
-Built with Flask, paramiko (SSH), and a single-page dashboard UI — no database required, everything is polled live from remote log files.
+Built with Flask, paramiko (SSH) and a single-page dashboard UI — no database required, everything is polled live from remote log files.

 ---